Luxembourg permits tax unity. Generally, the conditions to qualify for tax unity include that:

 Advance pricing agreement (APA)

 Taxpayers can file unilateral and bi- or multi-lateral APAs with the Luxembourg tax authorities.
-An administrative fee in the amount of EUR 10,000 is due to the Luxembourg tax authorities for the filing of the APAs under the new Paragraph 29a of the above-mentioned General Tax Law of 22 May 1931.
+An administrative fee in the amount of EUR 10,000 is due to the Luxembourg tax authorities for the filing of the APAs under the Paragraph 29a of the above-mentioned General Tax Law of 22 May 1931.

 No thin capitalisation ratio is specifically provided by the Luxembourg tax law.